-Article updated March 2022 to reflect evolving trends and conditions.
+Article updated January 2023 to reflect evolving trends and market conditions.

 How is the logistics and supply chain management industry evolving – and what developments do you need to consider?

-In step with global predictions that the Just in Time model is evolving into more of a ‘Just in Case’ supply chain, 2022 research by Unleashed has found the volume of stock held by manufacturers is rising sharply.
+In step with global predictions that the Just in Time model is evolving into more of a ‘Just in Case’ supply chain, 2022 research by Unleashed has found the volume of stock held by manufacturers doubled from 2021–2022.

 Analysis of Stock on Hand data from a sample of 521 mid-sized manufacturers in the UK revealed that – across sectors – firms were increasing their inventory by over 34%, without a similar lift in turnover.